top of page

 Man filming with camera

-Being back in the chair meant brushing up on fundamentals.
-Shot planning.
-Drawing up a shot list that avoided endless, time-consuming setups.
-Thinking ahead so I could protect the schedule while still capturing what the scene needed.
+Being back in the director's chair meant brushing up on fundamentals.
+I focused on shot planning.
+Drawing up a shot list that avoided endless, time-consuming setups was crucial.
+I needed to think ahead to protect the schedule while still capturing what the scene required.

 I had to work smart.
-Design setups that could flex.
-Keep the coverage tight, but expressive.
-Plan transitions that wouldn’t eat half an hour just to recompose a frame.
+I designed setups that could flex.
+I kept the coverage tight but expressive.
+Planning transitions that wouldn’t eat half an hour just to recompose a frame was essential.
 In short: trust the prep.

 The Sound Issues We Didn’t Anticipate